Skip to content

 # Enable all supported AI tools

-awa generate . --preset full
+awa init --preset full

 # Enable a subset

-awa generate . --preset full --remove-features roo agy
+awa init --preset full --remove-features roo agy

 Terminal window